squidfunk/mkdocs-material/docs/setup/changing-the-colors.md

     primary: indigo
 ```

-:material-cursor-default-click-outline: click on a tile to change the primary
+:material-cursor-default-click-outline: Click on a tile to change the primary
 color:

 <div class="tx-switch">